 - Consistent with objectives and principles in standard

 - Similar economic characteristics

 - Similar in each of the following areas:

 - Products and services

-Distribution
+- Distribution methods

 - Production processes

-- Distribution methods

-- Regulatory environment
+Regulatory environment

 - Type or class of customer

 Must meet ALL of the above.
 Evaluation is relative to the range of the entity's operations.